 How Bitcoin’s proof-of-work system operates

 Bitcoin uses a proof-of-work system called Hashcash.
 The way it works is very simple – it requires the service requester, which in the case of Bitcoin is the miner, to find a number that is lower than a given target.
-The latter is a number given by the Bitcoin network and here’s how it works.
+The target is a number given by the Bitcoin network and here’s how it works.

 How the Bitcoin network adjusts difficulty